 Can my child move between homes during lockdown?

-With stricter rules, and yet schools remaining open, it can be confusing for parents to know what they should do when it comes to children dividing their time between the homes of their separated parents.
+With strict rules, and many children out of school, it can be confusing for parents to know what they should do when it comes to children dividing their time between the homes of their separated parents.